PEAK-Legacy/Trellis/README.txt

 a "print" to the ``items`` rule -- if you raise an error in the modifier, it will never be called, because the rules don't run until the modifier is over.)

-So to actually test the undo-ing, we have to raise the error in a new observer cell, which then runs after ``q.items`` is updated.
-(Observers don't run until/unless there are no normal rules pending.)
+So to actually test the undo-ing, we have to raise the error in a new performer cell, which then runs after ``q.items`` is updated.
+(Performers don't run until/unless there are no other kinds of rules pending.)

-In later sections on `Working with Cell Objects`_, we'll see more about how to create and use one-off cells like this ``ObserverCell``, without needing to make them part of a component.
+In later sections on `Working with Cell Objects`_, we'll see more about how to create and use one-off cells like this ``Performer``, without needing to make them part of a component.

 In the meantime, please note that creating good trellis data structures can be